 Sinclair Broadcast Group's issue isn't questionable cash flow boosts, but items in that suspect group that reduced cash flow.
 Within the questionable cash flow figure -- here a negative-- plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) constituted the biggest reversal.
-Overall, the biggest drag on FCF came from changes in accounts receivable, which represented 20.7% of cash from operations.
+Overall, the biggest drag on FCF also came from other operating activities (which can include deferred income taxes, pension charges, and other one-off items) which represented 19.6% of cash from operations.

 A Foolish final thought

 Most investors don't keep tabs on their companies' cash flow.
 I think that's a mistake.
 If you take the time to read past the headlines and crack a filing now and then, you're in a much better position to spot potential trouble early.
 Better yet, you'll improve your odds of finding the underappreciated home-run stocks that provide the market's best returns.

 Can your retirement portfolio provide you with enough income to last?
 You'll need more than Sinclair Broadcast Group.
 Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
 Click here for instant access to this free report.